Jerry Edwin Smith: 2012 on the scope of Congress's power

-2017 on Establishment Clause

-In March 2017, Smith authored a unanimous opinion in American Humanist Ass'n v.
-McCarthy, 851 F.3d 521 (5th Cir.
-2017), holding that the Birdville Independent School District's policy of inviting students to make speeches, which could include invocations, before school board meetings did not violate the Establishment Clause of the First Amendment, under the Supreme Court's legislative prayer exception.

-2018 on abortion

-In 2018, Smith wrote the majority opinion in June Medical Services v.
-Gee, 905 F.3d 787 (5th Cir.
-2018), which held that the Louisiana Unsafe Abortion Protection Act (Act 620), which required doctors performing abortions to have admitting privileges at nearby hospitals, was constitutional.
-In 2020, the decision was reversed in a 5–4 decision by the U.S. Supreme Court in June Medical Services, LLC v.
-Russo.

 2019 on qualified immunity

 In 2019, Smith wrote the majority opinion in Taylor v.
-Williams, 715 F App'x 332 (5th Cir.
-2017).
-Smith granted qualified immunity to correctional officers for their treatment of a prisoner subjected to six days' seclusion in cells covered in feces, with no water or toilet available, because it "wasn't clearly established" that "prisoners...housed in cells teeming with human waste [for] a time period so short violated the Constitution," holding that the illegality of such actions was not "beyond debatable."
+Williams, a civil rights case filed by a prisoner against several correctional officers for their treatment of him, during which he subjected to six days' seclusion in cells covered in feces, with no water or toilet available.
+Smith granted qualified immunity to the officers because he ruled that it "wasn't clearly established" that "prisoners...housed in cells teeming with human waste [for] a time period so short violated the Constitution," holding that the illegality of such actions was not "beyond debatable."

 2021 on 2020 election

-On January 2, 2021, Smith, along with Patrick E. Higginbotham and Andrew Oldham, affirmed the dismissal for lack of jurisdiction of a lawsuit filed by Louie Gohmert aimed at empowering Vice President Mike Pence to overturn President-Elect Joseph Biden's Electoral College win.
+On January 2, 2021, Smith, along with Judges Patrick Higginbotham and Andrew Oldham, affirmed the dismissal for lack of jurisdiction of a lawsuit filed by Louie Gohmert against Vice President Mike Pence aimed at empowering the latter to overturn President-elect Joseph Biden's Electoral College win.